a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 >
 > _"You are probably used to a lot better coffee at your university,"_ uncle Phil added.
 I could see a bit of earnest shame in his face.

 I immediately felt embarrassed having mentioned it.
 I was relieved, when the conversation shifted to uncle Phil's newest project, an indie sci-fi film.
 I told him how much I admired that he could work creatively and never had to be a corporate drone.
-He agreed, which brought us back to the topic of our last phone call, my studies.
-Uncle Phil assured me:
+This brought us back to the topic of our last phone call, my studies.
+His usual self, uncle Phil assured me:

 > _"I know you're still figuring things out in your life.
 I cannot stress enough how important it is that you don't rush and take the first path that just presents itself."
 >